Healing Racial Trauma

 Donations

-Our vision is to fund an initial cohort of Black Buddhist Teacher Fellows.
-This first phase will fund individual fellowships for a duration of one year beginning in early 2023.
-The fellows may use the grant as they see fit, for example, for teaching-related expenses and health care, which were voiced as the top concerns in our survey of Black Buddhist teachers.
-Our initiative is a pilot project intended to show the impact of supporting Black Dharma teachers.
-DR2 is committed to collecting information on the results of the program, and we hope it will lead to future cohorts of fellows.
+Our vision is to fund an initial cohort of Black Buddhist Teacher/Leader Fellows.
+This first phase will fund five Fellowships for a duration of one year beginning in October 2023.
+The Fellows may use the grant as they see fit, for example, for teaching-related expenses and health care, which were voiced as the top concerns in our survey of Black Buddhist teachers and leaders.
+Our initiative is a pilot project intended to show the impact of supporting Black Dharma teachers and leaders.
+DR2 is committed to collecting information on the results of the program, and we hope it will lead to future cohorts of Fellows.

 We are grateful to the funding agencies, sponsors, and individuals listed at the end of the page.
 Click here to see our list.